You are probably on this article because you’ve decided to take the plunge and start wearing some makeup.

 Here’s the final look you can look forward to.

-If you prefer to watch a video, here it is:
+If you prefer to watch a video on makeup for beginners, here it is: